Automation is the market demand. WordPress started thinking about sophisticated automation between web browsers and servers long ago.

 If you are a solo blogger and no other authors are accessing your WordPress dashboard, then it is high time to disable the heartbeat API.

-That will save your bandwidth and the website will be much faster.
+That will save your bandwidth, and the website will be much faster.
 You can even disable the heartbeat API in the post editor.

 I believe now you know How to disable heartbeat API in WordPress.
 So go ahead and disable heartbeat API and enjoy a faster-loading website.